JosephD-03/JosephD-03/README.md

 You also acknowledge that we are not liable for your use of any third party software or service whether or not it is linked on this website, or otherwise recommended by us.

 ## Getting started:
-The puzzle cache consists of three geocaches hidden in outdoor locations near Layton Utah.
-To find the coordinates, you will need to decrypt several layers of a file, but don’t fear-- no computer science degree is required, though you may have an easier time if you have a computer/programming savvy person helping you!

-To find cache 1:
-Download the free 7zip application (or use an alternate version of your choice) Download and extract the file “I_Go_Cache.7z” from the github page linked here Practice using your decryption app by entering: AgreeToAll as the password to the file “Getting_Started.7zip”
-Follow the clues to get the password for the file “C1_P1.7z” Go to the coordinates described and sign the log if you like!
-When you reach cache one, record the password in the cache box “C2_C1_.7z” To find the other two caches:
-Figure it out—I believe in you!
-The first person to find the last geocache will collect a prize!**
-**see disclaimer
+Download this file from the Repo: https://github.com/JosephD-03/JosephD-03/blob/main/MasterFile.zip Unzip the file and open "Review_This_To_Continue.pdf..
+That file is a copy of the FAQ and a password to get you to the PDF with the cipher for cache 1.

 ## Feedback:
-I want people to have fun with this.
+I want people to have fun with this!
 When you find the last geocache, there is a QR code to give some constructive feedback.

 ## FAQ:
 Q: Do I need to hike a lot?
 Is it hard to get to the caches?